EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

 As an example, we will set up the _2021 Season Collab_, with 4 lobbies: Spring, Summer, Fall and Winter.

 1. Pick a unique name for your collab, preferably with just letters and numbers (no spaces or symbols).
 For example, _2021SeasonCollab_
 2. Get an everest.yaml file (check the [Mod Structure page](https://github.com/EverestAPI/Resources/wiki/Mod-Structure) if you don't know how to do that).
-Give your mod the `Name` you choose:
+Give your mod the `Name` you chose:
 ```yaml
 - Name: 2021SeasonCollab
   Version: 1.0.0